POST SUMMARY: The best things to do in St. John with kids and all the tips and resources you need to plan your family vacation at St. John.

 TIPS FOR VISITING ST. JOHN WITH KIDS

-- RENT A CAR – Since a large sprawl of the island is National Park, you can only access the best beaches by driving to them.
+- RENT A CAR – Since a large sprawl of the island is a National Park, you can only access the best beaches by driving to them.
 Taxis are available (you can learn about them here), but we prefer the independence of a car.
 Driving on the island can be intimidating.
 It has steep terrain, hairpin turns, the roads aren’t the best, and the driving is done on the left side of the road.
-I’m not trying to scare you, just prepare you for what driving conditions are like.
-If you drive slowly, let faster people pass you, and get a high clearance vehicle like a Jeep (highly recommended) you should be fine.
+I’m not trying to scare you; just prepare you for what driving conditions are like.
+If you drive slowly, let faster people pass you, and get a high-clearance vehicle like a Jeep (highly recommended), you should be fine.
 We rented through O’Connor Car Rental.
 It’s a local company that’s been operating on the island since 1975.

-- RENT BABY EQUIPMENT: If you need any baby or toddler equipment that you don’t want to lug over, you can rent from Island Baby.
+- RENT BABY EQUIPMENT: While we prefer to invest in the RideSafer Vest for car transportation, you can also opt to rent toddler equipment from Island Baby.
 I would rent whatever you need before you leave so they can deliver it to your hotel, villa, or car rental for the day you arrive.
 They have everything from car seats, strollers, high chairs, and more.

 A BRIEF HISTORY OF SAINT JOHN